adyluna/adyluna/README.md

 ### Hi there 👋

   <p>
-  My name is Ady, and I'm 27 years old. <br>
+  My name is Ady, and I'm 28 years old. <br>
   I'm a Developer,
-    currently working at Justa as Back End Developer and studying at Trybe school.<br>
+    currently working at Justa as Back End Developer.<br>
   Nice to meet you!

   My Linkedin: https://www.linkedin.com/in/ady-leite/